Most recently updated on January 27, 2024

 The Locomobile Company made steam-powered cars at its Bridgeport factory before switching to gasoline vehicles.
 It manufactured Riker trucks for the British in World War One before Ford Motor Company and the Great Depression put them out of business.

 Remington Arms and other munitions manufacturers had factories here, too.
-Bridgeport plants produced about two-thirds of the ordnance used by both sides in the World War One.
+Bridgeport plants produced about two-thirds of the ordnance used by both sides in World War One.
 The Union Metallic Cartridge Company made 37,000 guns for Russian troops.
 It was the largest factory in the United States at the time.

 After World War Two, the restructuring of industries and suburbanization sent jobs and higher-income residents to other towns.

 Since 2000, city officials have tried to revive the local economy.

 By 2007, the city had lured some commercial development along the waterfront and converted some old factory space into artists’ lofts in an attempt to take advantage of the city’s 24 miles of shoreline.

 In 2010, plans were unveiled to use federal money to help build a $20 million medical, dental and housing complex on an empty 1-acre lot.

 In January 2022, local officials announced a new event, the Sound on Sound Festival, would be held in September with Dave Matthews and Stevie Nicks among the performers.
 The event returned in late September 2023, headlined by the Red Hot Chili Peppers, John Mayer and Alanis Morrissette.

 Over the years, Bridgeport has had some interesting political and business adventures.